 Greater Bay Bancorp s Stock Option Plan.
-The Greater Bay Bancorp Board of Directors has adopted the Greater Bay Bancorp Amended and Restated 1996 Stock Option Plan, referred to as the Option Plan .
-For additional information about this plan, see Proposal 2.
-Amendment to the 1996 Stock Option Plan.
+The Greater Bay Bancorp Board of Directors has adopted the Greater Bay Bancorp Amended and Restated 1996 Stock Option Plan, referred to as the Option Plan.
+For additional information about this plan, see Proposal 3.
+Amend Our 1996 Stock Option Plan.